edliu3/LN-Optimizer/README.md

 ### Mode 1 — Fixed Team: Optimize Gear Only

-Skips team search entirely and optimizes gear assignments for a predetermined team.
-Edit the `fixed_team` variable in `main.py` to set your team before running.
+Skips team search entirely and optimizes gear assignments for a predetermined team (default first 20 units in the roster).

 **When to use:** You already know which characters you want and just need the best gear distribution.